 Loading and Unloading a Barbell

-Do you know what the #1 injury in the gym is?
+Do you know what the most common injury in the gym is?

 It’s a weight dropping on your foot.
 Don’t let it happen!

-Here’s the right way to load and unload a bar when squatting or benching.
+Here’s the right way to load and unload a bar when squatting or bench pressing:

-There’s a risk involved with any weight training exercise and deadlifts are no exception.
-You may get through your work sets unscathed, but the danger is not over.
-So many people get injured just unloading the bar!
+There’s a risk involved with any weight training exercise, and deadlifts are no exception.
+You might get through your work sets unscathed, but the danger isn’t over yet—many people get injured just unloading the bar!

-There’s a right and wrong way to do it.
-I’ve seen all types of contortions with this practice, from lifting the end of the bar with one hand and trying to pull the plate off with the other hand, to standing outside of the bar and reaching way forward to try to pull the plate off.
-Those are two common ways of doing it and they’re both wrong!
+There’s a right and a wrong way to do it.
+I’ve seen all sorts of dangerous techniques: lifting one end of the bar with one hand while trying to yank the plate off with the other, or reaching far across the bar while standing outside it to remove a plate.
+These are both common—and both wrong.

-The right way to do it is to straddle the bar as shown in the video below, and then slide the plate forward keeping it within your base of support.
-You’ll notice that the plate never goes past my toes.
-Keep the spine in a neutral position and bend from the knees as much as possible.
+The proper way is to straddle the bar as shown in the video below, and slide the plate forward while keeping it within your base of support.
+You’ll notice the plate never goes past my toes.
+Maintain a neutral spine and bend from the knees as much as possible.

 follow